TrimbleSolutionsCorporation/VSSonarQubeExtension/README.md

 VSSonarQubeExtension
 ====================

-This is a SonarQube Extension for Visual Studio.
+This is a Extension for Visual Studio to interact wiht SonarQube (TM).

 All information on configuration and usage will be found in the wiki pages.
 [Home](https://github.com/jmecosta/VSSonarQubeExtension/wiki)